cbuschka/installed-packages-diff/readme.md

-# pkgdiff - Compare packages and versions on servers
+# installed-packages-diff - Compare packages and versions on servers

 ## Prerequisites